madsjulia/Mads.jl/README.md

 ## Examples

-Various examples located in the `examples` directory of the `Mads` repository.
+Various examples are located in the `examples` directory of the `Mads` repository.

 A list of all the examples is provided by: